 The purpose of this course is to guide you in the enactment of your applied project of significance.
 The culminating hallmark of graduate education is an original scholarly or creative contribution of significance.
 In the MSM program, there are two options to enact this goal: a non-thesis applied project or a research-based thesis.
 This course is for those choosing an applied project.
 Your applied project will integrate leading theories, methods, and techniques in midwifery and maternal-child health, as well as make a significant, original contribution to the field.
 Your primary advisor will guide you in this work, and your entire committee will provide substantive, critical feedback on the project development, as well as final approval.
 The successful passing of the final oral defense and submission of the final, approved project is the last step in your graduate studies journey!
 This course is delivered over three trimesters.

 Administration

 President

+Kristi Ridd-Young

+Email: president@midwifery.edu

-Kristi Ridd-Young Email: president@midwifery.edu BS Public Health Administration, DONA International Doula Trainer, CD(DONA) Doula
+BS Public Health Administration, DONA International Birth

+Doula Trainer, CD(DONA) Doula

+Administrative assisstant

+Cassie Williams

+Email: administrativeassisstant@midwifery.edu

+BS Public Health

 DEAN

 Megan Koontz